-Here's how to connect your Apple AirPods to an Android device and the features they offer.
+Here's how to connect your Apple AirPods or AirPods Pro to an Android device and the features they offer.

-How to connect Apple AirPods to your Android device
+How to connect Apple AirPods or AirPods Pro to your Android phone

-Connecting the Apple AirPods to an Android phone works in the same way as connecting any device via Bluetooth.
+Connecting the Apple AirPods to an Android device works in the same way as connecting any device via Bluetooth.
+To pair them, simply follow the instructions in the video above, or the steps below:

 - Open the Bluetooth settings on your Android device.